Down to the Wire

 The welcome of the French was out of proportion to the size of the American advance guard.
 France had been in the war for nearly three years and had been bled white by the costly offensives and attrition of the Great War.
 French line units were deeply demoralized by the spring of 1917 and some of them had mutinied.
 Dozens of mutineers had been court-martialed and shot.
 The Americans’ arrival at this crucial time restored the spirits of all France.

 Pershing’s small staff had their work cut out for them.
-The American Expeditionary Forces, as they were now known, were planning to bring an army of one million men across the Atlantic to fight.
+The American Expeditionary Forces, as they were now known, planned to bring an army of one million men across the Atlantic to fight.
 To accomplish this, they would have to build infrastructure: docks, roads and railroads.
 Incoming soldiers would need training camps, supply depots and field hospitals.
-They would need tons of food, fuel and clothing.
+They needed tons of food, fuel and clothing.
 As this was the early Twentieth Century, they would need horses and fodder to feed them.
 And weapons; no one at AEF Headquarters was sure what weapons the American Doughboy was going to use in combat.

 The key to this and all other problems lay in transport.
 The United States had limited transatlantic shipping capacity and too many men, animals and materiél stateside.
 French and British generals were insistent that America send troops, but Napoléon’s rule that an army marches on its stomach had to be followed.